Redefining Technology

 • Impact : High initial investment for implementation

-Example : Example: A silicon wafer producer faced a budget crisis when initial costs for AI integration, including software, sensors, and training, significantly exceeded projections, forcing a project delay.
+Example : Example: A silicon wafer producer faced a budget crisis when initial costs for AI integration, including software, sensors, and training, exceeded projections, causing project delay.

 • Impact : Requires skilled personnel for operation